ChillOps/NeedADrop/README.md

 ## 📄 License

-This project is licensed under the GLWTPL (Good Luck With That Public License) - see [LICENSE](LICENSE.md) file for details.
+This project is licensed under the GLWTS (Good Luck With That Shit) - see [LICENSE](LICENSE.md) file for details.

 **TL;DR**: You can do whatever you want with this code, but don't blame the author if something goes wrong.
 Good luck! 🍀